freenas/freenas-docs/userguide/snippets/unified-storage-array.rst

 The %brand% Storage Array can now be installed into the rack.

-.. caution:: The unit weighs about 65 pounds.
+.. caution:: The unit weighs about 65 pounds when empty without any drives loaded.
 At least two people are required to safely install or remove the %brand% Storage Array in a rack or cabinet.
 This process should not be attempted alone as it involves risks and could result in equipment